Closeness to the Diagonal for Longest Common Subsequences in Random Words: Proof of the main theorem

-Note that the quantity $L_n(\vec{r})-LC_n$ changes by less than $2$ units, when we change any of the i.i.d. entries $X_1,X_2,\ldots,X_n;Y_1,Y_2,\ldots,Y_n$.
-Hence, we can apply Hoeffding's martingale inequality to the right side of (\ref{together}), to obtain
+for all $n$ large enough.
+Now, the difference $L_n(\vec{r})-LC_n$ changes by at most two, when any one of the iid entries $X_1, X_2, \dots, X_n, Y_1, Y_2,\dots, Y_n$ is changed.
+Therefore, Hoeffding's martingale inequality, applied to the right-hand side of \eqref{together}, gives